luiswirth/bsc-thesis/src/matter/exterior.typ

 If one were to implement something related to vector calculus it is of course crucial to be able to represent vectors in the program.
-This is usually the job of a basic linear algebra library such as Eigen in `C++` and nalgebra in Rust @NalgebraLib.\
+This is usually the job of a basic linear algebra library such as Eigen in `C++` and nalgebra in Rust @crate:nalgebra.\
 Since we want to implement FEEC @douglas:feec-article, which uses exterior calculus, it is crucial, that we are able to represent multiforms in our program.
 For this there aren't any established libraries.
 So we do this ourselves